gumgl/milestones/README.md

 ### `yarn build`

-To build the app for production to the `build` folder. and go serve them as you please.
+To build the app for production to the `build` folder and go serve them as you please.

 ### `yarn run deploy`

 To publish to [GitHub Pages](https://github.com/gumgl/milestones).
-(Yes, it builds and commits into the `gh-pages` branch!)
+(Yes, it [builds and commits](https://create-react-app.dev/docs/deployment/#github-pages) into the `gh-pages` branch!)

 ### `yarn test`